RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/spi_master.rst

 Write and Read Phases
 ^^^^^^^^^^^^^^^^^^^^^

-Normally, the data that needs to be transferred to or from a Device will be read from or written to a chunk of memory indicated by the members :cpp:member:`spi_transaction_t::rx_buffer` and :cpp:member:`spi_transaction_t::tx_buffer`.
+Normally, the data that needs to be transferred to or from a Device will be read from or written to a chunk of memory indicated by the members :cpp:member:`rx_buffer` and :cpp:member:`tx_buffer` of the structure :cpp:type:`spi_transaction_t`.
 If DMA is enabled for transfers, the buffers are required to be:

   1. Allocated in DMA-capable internal memory.
 If :ref:`external PSRAM is enabled<dma-capable-memory>`, this means using ``pvPortMallocCaps(size, MALLOC_CAP_DMA)``.
   2. 32-bit aligned (staring from a 32-bit boundary and having a length of multiples of 4 bytes).